JL421/USUS/README.md

    - The source code of USUS is freely available, and USUS Packages can be verified before placing into service.
 You can even create your own packages.
 (Verification for installers downloaded with the script coming soon)

  * You don't have to replace your current deployment method
-   - USUS integrates with multiple deployment options (Good ole batch files, Lansweeper, PDQ Deploy), with support for automatic importation coming soon.
+   - USUS integrates with multiple deployment options (Batch files, Chocolatey, Lansweeper, PDQ Deploy), with support for automatic importation coming soon.

  * It doesn't cost you anything
    - Though donations or submitting USUS packages to /r/USUScript are appreciated.